jamiejennings/rosie-pattern-language/doc/types.md

 1. Predicates consume no input.
 2. The predicates that look backward match text immediately before the current input position.
 These predicates must match text of fixed length.
+3. RPL has a language feature called _inline tokenization_, which is enabled by default and is in essence another built-in combinator.
+It is discussed in its own section, below.

 ### Custom combinators

 To the set of built-in combinators, RPL adds a limited capability for building custom combinators...
 * alias (simple macro substitution)
 * real macros ???

 ### Inline tokenizing

 Another form of built-in combinator....

-## Transformations
+## Data transformations

-RPL also supports transformations of the resulting parse trees...
+RPL also supports transformations of the parse output data, i.e. the parse trees...
+But RPL macros are also transformations of parse trees (specifically, RPL parse trees).
+So we can implement data transformations using exactly the same machinery that we built for RPL macros.
+Or rather, it's the opposite way around!

 ## Input processing directives

+E.g. changing the input delimeter?
+E.g. changing the pattern being matched in mid-stream (for the multi-line situation)?